 Controlling Fire TV using your Echo speaker

 It's super simple to get started.
-In fact, if you've only got one Fire TV device then by simply using a compatible command, you'll automatically pair an Echo device to it.
+In fact, if you've only got one Fire TV device, simply using a compatible command will automatically pair an Echo device to it.

-For example, if you've got an Echo Dot in your living room and you say, "Alexa, watch Midsomer Murders," then your Dot instantly pair up with the only Fire TV it can find in your Alexa account.
-You can only have one Fire TV paired to each Echo speaker - but you can have multiple Echos synced up with one Fire TV; handy if you've got a pair of Echo speakers either side of your couch, for example.
+For example, if you've got an Echo Dot in your living room and you say, "Alexa, watch Homeland," then the Dot will instantly pair up with the only Fire TV it can find in your Alexa account.
+You can link multiple Alexa devices to the same Fire TV, but only one Alexa device at a time can control a Fire TV; handy if you've got a pair of Echo speakers either side of your couch, for example.

-If you do have more than one Fire TV then you'll need to jump into the Alexa app to pair your devices:
+If you do have more than one Fire TV, you'll need to jump into the Alexa app to pair your devices:

 Far-field control of Fire TV is works on all generations of Fire TV and Fire TV Stick and all models of Echo speaker can be paired up.

 Once synced up you'll have access to an absolute wealth of new Alexa commands, mostly focused on streaming TV, obviously - but there's also the security camera access we've just mentioned.